 Likewise, do you get frustrated by your inability to achieve your financial goals because you can't find money to get to it?
 No matter your good intentions to set aside some money every month towards savings, you always find yourself with nothing.
 Probably your expenses are higher than your income.
 Or do you want me to say probably your income is smaller than your expenses?
 Whichever suits you?
-All you need to do is start using a spending plan and find ways to make more money.
+All you need to do is start using a budget (spending plan) and find ways to make more money.

 The main purpose of preparing a spending plan is to help you: